Kendrick slam in 10th lifts Nats over Dodgers 7-3, into NLCS

 WORLD SERIES

-The Series will start in the American League ballpark because all three remaining AL teams finished with more wins than the Nationals or Cardinals.
+The Series will start in the American League ballpark because all the Astros (107), Yankees (103) and Rays (96) all finished with more wins than the Nationals or Cardinals (91).

 UP NEXT